Planning Banner Image

 The Planning and Development (Amendment) Act 2018 (Commencement) Order 2021 (SI 714 of 2021) was signed on 17th December 2021.
 Compliance conditions requiring agreement now have a statutory timeline of 8 weeks.
 Further to Circular PL 01-2022, this timeline applies to compliance submissions received after the 17th December 2021, regardless of planning permission decision date.

 To avail of the statutory timeline under Section 34(5) of the Planning and Development Act, 2000 (as amended), applicants/developers are required to submit compliance submissions to planningconditions@sdublincoco.ie or in writing to Planning Registry, LUPT, South Dublin County Council, County Hall, Tallaght, Dublin 24.
 Only submissions in writing or by email (as per above) will be considered as submitted to the Planning Authority under Section 34(5).
+Please also include the Compliance Submission Form available at the bottom of this page with your submission.
 Applicants/ developers are encouraged to continue to liaise and consult with SDCC staff in the various Departments to informally discuss compliance conditions prior to a formal compliance submission to the Planning Authority under Section 34(5) of the Act.

 Appeals against Decisions